cmaxw/devchat-eleventy/src/adv-in-angular/aia-252-sam-julien.md

 ## Episode Summary

-Sam Julien, Technical Community Manager at [Auth0](https://auth0.com/) joins the panel to talk about
+Sam Julien, Technical Community Manager at [Auth0](https://auth0.com/) joins the panel to talk about upgrading AngularJS to Angular.

 ## Links